-Further explanation of staff's recommendation and the procedure that the applicant may follow to show compliance and achieve R-10 zoning is described later in this report under the heading "OREGON CITY ZONING" on page 15.
+Further explanation of staff's recommendation for R-10 zoning is described later in this report under the heading "OREGON CITY ZONING" on page 15.

 REASON FOR ANNEXATION

 The owner would be able to receive city services, including specifically, sanitary sewer connection, water system connection, and storm water services, as well as the full range of administrative and municipal services provided upon annexation to the City.
 The property is within 300 feet of a city sanitary sewer system and by Oregon Revised Statute, it must be connected to the city sewer service if new development is proposed.